samueltatapudi-dev/Alerts-Tracker/README.md

    ```
 5. Visit http://127.0.0.1:5000 to open the admin dashboard.
 Task links now use the configured base URL.

+### Working with Groups

+- Use the **Create User Group** card on the admin dashboard to name a cohort and paste multiple user emails (comma/new-line separated).
+- When creating a task, paste multiple emails directly or highlight one or more groups in the multiselect (or click **Use** beside a group)—one task per user is generated automatically and each person receives their own email.

 ## Email Configuration

 The app sends emails via Flask-Mail.
 Provide SMTP credentials in environment variables or a `.env` file: